influxdata/influxdb/CONTRIBUTING.md

 ---------------

 InfluxDB follows standard Go project structure.
-This means that all your go development are done in $GOPATH/src.
-GOPATH can be any directory under which InfluxDB and all it's dependencies will be cloned.
+This means that all your go development are done in `$GOPATH/src`.
+GOPATH can be any directory under which InfluxDB and all its dependencies will be cloned.
 For more details on recommended go project's structure, see [How to Write Go Code](http://golang.org/doc/code.html) and [Go: Best Practices for Production Environments](http://peter.bourgon.org/go-in-production/), or you can just follow